Professor Lisa Saville Young

 Qualitative research methodology experience and expertise includes discourse analysis, narrative analysis, interpretative phenomenological analysis and psychosocial research methods (applying psychoanalysis to qualitative research).

 - Psychotherapeutic Interventions (Psychology 3)

-- Psychodynamic Psychotherapy (Masters in Clinical and Counselling Psychology)
+- Psychoanalytic Psychotherapy (Masters in Clinical and Counselling Psychology)

 - Clinical Psychology Professional Practice (Masters in Clinical Psychology)